brthanmathwoag/osmosis-regexfilter/README.md

 This is an [Osmosis](http://wiki.openstreetmap.org/wiki/Osmosis) plugin for filtering entities based on regular expressions.
 This allows more finely-grained control than the default tag-filter plugin which accepts only exact key=value or key=* matches.

-## Usage
+## Installation

-Build the jar and copy it to your plugins directory:
+You can grab the latest version from [here](https://drive.google.com/file/d/0B_sU33gr527ZdVgzemFXNkFWU00/view?usp=sharing) (SHA1: 5656fb0f3cd850b150eb0ebe504056569fd4d132)
+Put it in `~/.openstreetmap/osmosis/plugins/` and you are ready to go.

+To build it yourself, run:

 ```
 git clone https://github.com/brthanmathwoag/osmosis-regexfilter.git